Fed notes improving economy, a step toward easing support

-WASHINGTON (AP) — The Federal Reserve said Wednesday that the U.S. economy is strengthening and making progress on the Fed's employment and inflation goals, a small step toward dialing back its ultra-low-interest rate policies.
+WASHINGTON — The Federal Reserve said Wednesday the U.S. economy is strengthening and making progress on the Fed’s employment and inflation goals, a small step toward dialing back its ultra-low interest rate policies.

 The statement the Fed issued after its latest policy meeting said that ongoing vaccinations were helping the economy.
 But it dropped a sentence it had included after its previous meeting that said those vaccinations have reduced the spread of COVID-19.
 That was the only reference to the delta variant that has caused a spike in COVID cases in several hotspots in the United States and many other countries.